-WWII Irish hero who rammed a Tiger II tank
+World War II crazy Irish hero who rammed a Tiger II tank and took it out

 “Fire!”
 Gorman told his men.

 But nothing happened.
-Their gun had completely jammed up, leaving them staring face to face with enemy troops.
+Their gun had completely jammed up, leaving them staring face-to-face with enemy troops.

-So Gorman decided the only option would be to ram a tank against the German’s and he sent one over the steep hill where it collided at great speed with the enemy’s.
+So Gorman decided the only option would be to ram a tank against the Germans and he sent one over the steep hill where it collided at great speed with the enemy.

-The German, having to their act together, now began firing on the Irish Guards at the top of the hill, killing three and wounding the same number again.
+The Germans, having to their act together, now began firing on the Irish Guards at the top of the hill, killing three and wounding the same number again.

-As the British tank careered into the King Tiger at an estimated 40mph and both crews lept into nearby ditches.
+As the British tank careened into the King Tiger at an estimated 40mph, both crews lept into nearby ditches.

 All except Guardsman Hugh Agnew who realized to his horror that he had piled into the same trench as the Germans.
 He gave a smart salute before leaping out to rejoin his comrades.

-Once reassured that his men were all safe Gorman sprinted back to a remaining tank where he fired at the Tiger to completely disable it before dragging three wounded to safety.
+Once reassured that his men were all safe, Gorman sprinted back to a remaining tank where he fired at the Tiger to completely disable it before dragging three wounded to safety.

-For his actions he was immediately recommended for a Military Cross - presented to him by none other than Field Marshal Montgomery himself.
+For his actions, he was immediately recommended for a Military Cross - presented to him by none other than Field Marshal Montgomery himself.

 The Guardsman then proceeded on to Brussels where they were hailed as liberators; one elderly woman presented him with a book an Irish Guardsman gave her parents in the First World War called, “Some Experiences of an Irish RM [Royal Marine]”.

-As a Captain he was called to attend a briefing ahead of Operation Garden Market which would see the Allies unsuccessfully try to advance into Germany.
+As a Captain, he was called to attend a briefing ahead of Operation Garden Market which would see the Allies unsuccessfully try to advance into Germany.

 Lieutenant General Sir Brian Horrocks informed him that the “honor of leading this great dash which may end the war” would be given to the Irish Guards.